metafates/testo/docs/tutorial.md

 ### Using plugins

-We defined an alias for `T` previously:
+Remember an alias for `T` defined previously:

 ```go
 type T = *testo.T
 ```

-Now we can add (install) plugins to it like that:
+Now add (install) plugins to it like that:

 ```go
 type T = *struct{